ilci66/campin-nextjs-typescript/README.md

 ## Project Description
-A website that allows people to mark camping spots or dangerous animal sightings on map.<br> Users have to sign u to be able to interact with the map.
+A website that allows people to mark camping spots or dangerous animal sightings on map.<br> Users have to sign you to be able to interact with the map.
 There is also a blog page where <br>
 visitors can read awesome blog posts written by me.
 Users can delete the markers they added<br> in case of an error.